mmazzarolo/tangerine-monorepo/README.md

 I love [swc](https://github.com/swc-project/swc), but I feel esbuild is still more "mature".
 I've also noticed that in some cases swc doesn't respect TypeScript's `compilerOptions`'s `paths`.

+### Why Turborepo?

+Turborepo is specifically built to support monorepos such as this one.
+To me, the major benefits of Turborepo are an fast developer experience (mostly because of caching) and its configurability.

 ### Why are you pointing the package.json's `main` and `types` entry to uncompiled code?

 See ["You might not need TypeScript project references" on the Turborepo blog](https://turborepo.com/posts/you-might-not-need-typescript-project-references).
 This pattern has been working fine for my use cases so far (especially while using esbuild).
 Still, you might want to update these entries to suit your needs.